iterative/dvc.org/content/docs/command-reference/params/diff.md

 ## Options

 - `--targets <paths>` - specific params files to compare.
-It accepts `paths` to any valid parameters file, regardless of whether it's used by DVC.
+It accepts `paths` to any valid parameters file, regardless of whether `dvc.yaml` is currently tracking any params in them.

   When specifying arguments for `--targets` before `a_rev`/`b_rev`, you should use `--` after this option's arguments (POSIX terminals), e.g.: